 I attribute that lack to the fact that Lexington is land-locked.
 Our nearest body of water is the Town Branch of Elkhorn Creek (and we covered that trickle with concrete a long time ago), our closest Pirates are the baseball team in Pittsburgh, and our closest lighthouse might be 400 miles away on Sullivan’s Island in Charleston.

 No, my on-stage fog experiences are more pedestrian, but here they are anyway.

 Fog in the theatre usually comes from machines though there are exceptions.

 I was in a production of The World of Carl Sandberg in the spring of 1972.
-My friend and fellow cast member, Vicki James, gave a rendition of Mr. Sandburg’s poem “Fog” so evocative I remember it vividly 45 years later.
+My friend and fellow cast member, Vicki James, gave a rendition of Mr. Sandburg’s poem “Fog” that was so evocative I remember it vividly 45 years later.
 Indeed, I have many times been balked or paused in life, gathered myself……”and moved on.”
 Fog won’t stop me.
 It will only make me pause…think……and move on.

 Ten years later, in a more-than-dubious production of Dracula, my friend and fellow cast member, Paul Thomas, managed to manufacture a personal fog bank by furiously puffing (heaving!) on his pipe in a sad attempt to obscure his presence in one particular way-more-than-dubious scene.
 I still harbor hope that I can forgive him for his attempted escape one day.

 But those are exceptions.
 Most stage fog emanates from machines wittily referred to as “fog machines.”